MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/back-up-customizations.md

 ## Back up third-party products in SharePoint Server
 <a name="ThirdParty"> </a>

-If third-party products are deployed as solution packages, they are protected by SharePoint Server backup.
+If third-party products are deployed as solution packages, they're protected by SharePoint Server backup.
 We recommend that you keep all the original files, distribution media, documentation, and the license and product keys that are required for installation.

-## Back up developed customizations that are not packaged as solutions in SharePoint Server
+## Back up developed customizations that aren't packaged as solutions in SharePoint Server
 <a name="DevelopedCustomizations"> </a>

-Backing up developed customizations that are not deployed as solution packages can be a complex process because the customization file locations might not be stored in standardized places and SharePoint Server does not automatically back them up.
+Backing up developed customizations that aren't deployed as solution packages can be a complex process because the customization file locations might not be stored in standardized places and SharePoint Server doesn't automatically back them up.

 Consult with the development team or customization vendor to determine whether the customizations involve additional add-in software or files in other locations.
 We recommend that you back up these directories with a file system backup solution.
 The following table lists locations where developed customizations are typically stored on Web servers.